kalessil/phpinspectionsea/docs/security.md

 ## Using JSON format

-The approach is straightforward and include using json_decode()/json_encode() instead of serialization.
+The approach is straightforward and includes using json_decode()/json_encode() instead of serialization.
 Unfortunately it is not suitable for performance-optimized components.

 ## PHP 7.0.0+